This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read

 He took me to the graveyard…

-The Christmas before I resigned, I decided I wanted a “Charlie Brown” tree to display all the kids’ handmade ornaments.
+The Christmas before I resigned, I decided I wanted a “Charlie Brown” Christmas tree to display all the kids’ handmade ornaments.
 I knew just where to look, too, because my family had cut down trees there many times when I was a kid.
 We loaded the kids and went to the cemetery where my mom and step-dad, granny and grandpa, aunts and uncles, and cousins had been laid to rest.
 I love that place.
 For me, it’s full of sadness, yes, but a peaceful sadness and so many fond memories.

+The church being an old Primitive Baptist church, so no indoor plumbing.
 One such memory was my first and probably only experience with an outhouse!
-The church is Primitive Baptist, so no indoor plumbing.
 Another memory is of an old hand pump.
 My mom would always take water in a jar for us to prime the pump because my sister and I found complete delight in that old pump.
-I remember her lovingly wiping sand and paw prints from my step-dad’s grave and clearing grass from it’s edges.
+Something that warms my heart to this day is the memory of her lovingly wiping sand and paw prints from my step-dad’s grave and clearing grass from it’s edges.

-That evening, Chris and I and the kids walked to my mom’s graveside and allowed ourselves a few moments, then we walked the tree line looking for a little tree.
+That evening, our family walked to my mom’s graveside and allowed ourselves a few moments, then we walked the tree line looking for a little tree.
 As we walked, we noticed the old graves and found ourselves reading tombstones, pondering names and noticing dates.
 We walked a little farther and came to a cluster of graves.
 There were two large slabs, and four little slabs…the next one smaller than the last.
 As we paused at this family, we realized that the parents lost all four children before each child reached age 5.

 It was in that moment that I found my way.
-In that moment, I was deeply and strongly impressed with, “You are not promised tomorrow with them.”
-All I could think was, “Okay, God.”
+In that moment, I was deeply and strongly reminded, “You are not promised tomorrow with them.”
+I knew from experience that days can end all too quickly, and all I could think was, “Okay, God.”